Creating a Self-Signed Certificate

 Steps to Create a Self-Signed Certificate:

-- Open the Server Manager by selecting the Configure item from the main menu.
+- Open the Server Manager by click it on the the main menu.

 - Click the Create Self Signed Cert button